p-codes25/SMS_MMS_Reader/README.md

 I built the project using Visual Studio 2015, but it should build and run in any later Visual Studio version as well.
 There are x86 (32-bit) and x64 (64-bit) Windows targets, and I've tested both in Debug and Release mode.

+I recommend the x64 version, because it's probably faster and it can handle larger .xml files (the 32-bit version probably maxes out at loading around 1GB of .xml backup data).

 Release mode is significantly faster, so you will probably want to use that for loading large backup files.

 # User's Guide